Dear Keir: Angela Rayner called me Clement Twatlee

 The smart ones stick around regardless of what I do.
 Zack Polanski may say the right (by which I mean left) things.
 Is he a knight of the realm?
 I think not.
 I must admit to feeling betrayed by these Labour deserters.
 Yes, I literally told them to leave if they didn’t like my changes, but that was reverse psychology.

-Anyway, I should go and tweet more about deportations.
+Anyway, I should go and tweet another 20 times about immigration.
 This is how we beat Farage: by accepting his arguments wholesale, while claiming his solutions are impractical.
 I believe the British public wants a reasonable level of cruelty towards the most vulnerable.
 Moderate malice.
 Sensible sadism.
+That’s why I kept schtum about Operation Raise the Colours.
 I’m not prepared to dismiss these protesters as far right.
 They’re just painting things, and when has a painter ever been a fascist?

-Until next time, smash the boats and stop the gangs!
+Until next week, smash the boats and stop the gangs!
 Or vice versa.

 PS My comms team came up with a new slogan for our economic agenda: “Growth that people can feel in their pockets.”
 Pretty good, right?
 We also considered “Is that growth in your pocket, or are you just pleased to see us?”